pief/PiStripe_uHAT/README.md

 The closest existing solution is the [ANAVI Light pHAT](https://www.crowdsupply.com/anavi-technology/light-phat).
 It is designed for 12V RGB LED strips such as mine, however there were some points I didn't like.
 For instance, it uses a quite big screw terminal where I'd prefer a more compact pin header that matches the existing LED strip connector.
 But most of all, I don't like having to use two power supplies, one with 12V for the LED strip and still one with 5V for the Raspberry Pi.
 Unfortunately, with the ANAVI pHAT, it was decided to not implement the back powering option, i.e. integrating a switching regular to convert 12V to 5V and supply these to the Raspberry Pi via the GPIO pins.
 Instead the PCB space was used for various options for all kinds of sensors, something I don't really need.

+So I thought, inspite of being not literate at electronics enough I'd build something myself and take the best parts and features of these existing solutions and combine them into a HAT of my own.
+After all, that's what open hardware is all about!

+## Features

+The PiStripe uHAT has the following five functions:

+- a 12V -> 5V buck converter based on Texas Instruments' [TPS54202](http://www.ti.com/lit/ds/symlink/tps54202.pdf) chip to implement "back powering" the Raspberry Pi via the GPIO pins, doing away with the need to use two power supplies (one 12V for the LED strip, one 5V for the Raspberry Pi).
+- a "perfect" reverse current blocking diode schematic as described in the [Raspberry Foundation Add-On board / HAT design guide](https://github.com/raspberrypi/hats/blob/master/designguide.md) to prevent damage when accidentally connecting both 5V to the RPi via its MicroUSB connector and supplying power via my HAT does not cause damage.
+- the actual LED strip driving
+- the possibility to connect an external IR receiver such as a TSOP 34838 so you can use [LIRC](http://lirc.org/) to decode the signals sent by the LED strip's original remote control.
+- an ID EEPROM so the board qualifies officially as a HAT as described in the official [Raspberry Foundation Add-On board / HAT design guide](https://github.com/raspberrypi/hats/blob/master/designguide.md).

+## Credits

+As mentioned, I'm not really inventing something new here but combining different existing parts, so I'm standing on the shoulders of giants here and try to give appropriate credits to all the fine people on whose work I'm building.
+A big "Thank you" to the following people:

+- **Alain Pannetrat** posted the Texas Instruments' [TPS54202](http://www.ti.com/lit/ds/symlink/tps54202.pdf)-based schematic and PCB for [Adding a DC power jack to the Raspberry Pi](https://www.omzlo.com/articles/adding-a-dc-power-jack-to-the-raspberry-pi-v2) on his omzlo.com blog.
+He did not explicitly specify a license, so I'll assume CC-BY-SA.
+- **The Raspberry Foundation** published the circuit for the "perfect" reverse current blocking diode in their [Add-On board / HAT design guide](https://github.com/raspberrypi/hats/blob/master/designguide.md) (see the section "Back Powering the Pi via the GPIO Header" there and the [ZVD circuit schematic](https://github.com/raspberrypi/hats/blob/master/zvd-circuit.png).
+- **Leon Anavi** published the schematic and PCB for his [ANAVI Light pHAT](https://www.crowdsupply.com/anavi-technology/light-phat) and his [ANAVI Infrared pHAT](https://www.crowdsupply.com/anavi-technology/infrared-phat) under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+The LED driving circuit, the IR receiver circuit and the basic PCB design such as board dimensions, mounting holes etc. are based on his work.